 Clicky

-We often hear that “Black don’t crack,” but what does this really mean when it comes to the health of our skin?
 Taking care of our skin is more than just maintaining a youthful glow.
-It’s important to know the many conditions that can impact us- and not just the ones that come from the sun.
+It’s important to know the many conditions that can impact us – and not just the ones that come from the sun.

 Skin conditions also can look different based on your complexion, and some doctors may not even recognize how they look on different skin tones.
-This can lead to skin conditions being underdiagnosed in people with more melanin.
+Our hair and skin health circle offers culturally-relevant information, expert advice, and a supportive community where individuals can find solutions and share experiences.

-Prurigo nodularis (PN) is a rare, chronic skin condition that causes an intense itchy, hard, and crusty rash.
+PN is a rare, chronic (long-term) skin condition that causes an intense itchy, hard, and crusty rash.
 A PN rash often appears on the same spot on the arms and legs but can occur anywhere on the body.
-It can last as long as six weeks, but sometimes will come and go over time.

-Hidradenitis suppurativa (HS) is a long-term skin condition with an unknown cause; although genetics, hormones, and environmental factors likely play a role.
-Black people are more likely to have HS than white counterparts and women are 3x more likely than men to develop this condition.
+HS is a long-term skin condition with an unknown cause; although genetics, hormones, and environmental factors likely play a role.
+Black and brown people are more likely to have HS than white counterparts and women are 3x more likely than men to develop this condition.

 Psoriasis